Victor Amorim Rodrigues: “A 70% success rate among people who have previously experienced 100% failure is extraordinary.”

 What we're seeing is that, in this program we're implementing, we have a certain confidence that people, as long as they follow the program's instructions, have a very high percentage of success.

-70% success in people who have already had 100% failure with all the previous techniques is extraordinary and really makes you want to work in this area.
+A 70% success rate among people who had previously failed 100% of the time with all other methods is truly remarkable and really makes you want to work in this field.

-What made you, as a doctor, interested in this type of therapy?
+What led you, as a doctor, to take an interest in this type of therapy?

-It was the chance to help people I couldn't help otherwise.
-I'm a psychiatrist with a lot of experience, but I'm also a psychotherapist, and so, both from a more psychopharmacological aspect and from a psychotherapeutic aspect, I know perfectly well, as all clinicians in this field know, that there is a group of patients, which is not so negligible as that, who don't have effective responses.
+It was the opportunity to help people I couldn’t help in any other way.
+I am a psychiatrist with extensive experience, but I am also a psychotherapist, and so, whether from a psychopharmacological or a psychotherapeutic perspective, I know full well—as all clinicians in this field know—that there is a group of patients, one that is not as insignificant as one might think, for whom there are no effective treatments.

-Opening a window of opportunity here to help a group of people who until then were, shall we say, left to their own suffering, left to their own mental pathology, is very comforting, it's extraordinary.
+The fact that this opens up a window of opportunity to help a group of people who, until then, were, so to speak, left to their own suffering, left to their own mental illness, is very heartening; it’s extraordinary.

-The great advantage I see is the satisfaction of seeing people who, sometimes, are already smiling the next day.
-People who haven't smiled for years and who came in crying, sluggish.
-And the improvement from session to session in some people is very evident, and the people themselves are very enthusiastic, because they see that they are really at another level of mental, relational and cerebral functioning.
+The biggest benefit I see is really the satisfaction of seeing people who, sometimes, are already smiling the very next day.
+People who hadn’t smiled in years, and who would come in crying, feeling weighed down.
+And the improvement from session to session, in some people, is very evident, and the people themselves get very excited, because they see that they are truly on a different level of mental, relational, and cognitive functioning.

-What is controlled treatment in serious clinical terms, let's say, ah, it's a revolution, because there haven't been any major innovations.
-And to actually have the possibility of reaching this group... because it's very important to insist on this, it's a group of people who haven't responded to traditional antidepressants.
-This really is a revolution, because these people can have frank and lasting improvements.
+What constitutes controlled treatment in a serious clinical setting, so to speak, is a revolution, because there haven’t been any major innovations.
+And actually being able to reach this group—because it’s very important to emphasize this—is a group of people who haven’t responded to traditional antidepressants.
+That really is a revolution, because these people can experience significant and lasting improvements.

 See other testimonials!